bshalem/mst/README.md

 - Avi Bleiweiss. *Finding Spoiler Bias in Tweets by Zero-shot Learning and Knowledge Distilling from Neural Text Simplification*.
 In LTEDI/EACL 2021.

 ### Citation
-If you use the MST dataset as part of your work, please cite:

     @inproceedings{bleiweiss-2021-finding,
       title = "Finding Spoiler Bias in Tweets by Zero-shot Learning and Knowledge Distilling from Neural Text   Simplification", author = "Bleiweiss, Avi",